ua108/android_docs/FastlaneWindowsSetup.md

     # You can also use other beta testing services here
   end

+# Deploy the build to the associated Play store account.
   desc "Deploy a new version to the Google Play" lane :deploy do
     gradle(task: "clean assembleRelease")